Every once in awhile, there comes a beautiful work of art that gives rightful tribute to the place we call home.

 And Wendy MacNaughton's new work, Meanwhile in San Francisco: The City in Its Own Words, is a great addition to this list.
-Available as of today, this illustrated work of our City from Chronicle Books, depicts various aspects of life in S.F. — the Civic Center Farmers market, the swimmers of the Dolphin Club, the staff of the San Francisco Library's main branch, and Muni drivers.
+The illustrated work from Chronicle Books depicts life in S.F.: the Civic Center Farmers Market, the swimmers of the Dolphin Club, the staff of the San Francisco Library's main branch, Muni drivers.

-But instead of simply sketching these places and persons, she uses their own words to fuel the text.
-Our personal favorites include the Muni driver who gets paid about $30 an hour: “A dollar to drive and $29 to deal with people,” and the security guard at the main library who has seen it all.
+But instead of simply sketching these places and persons, MacNaughton uses their own words.
+In one, a Muni driver who gets paid about $30 an hour explains it's “A dollar to drive and $29 to deal with people.”